 Increase the reach and impact of your content objects by repurposing them to extend their value.
 Reuse content, such as turning a blog post into a video, or recording an article to launch an audio version.
 90% of B2B marketers say that repurposing existing content is more effective than producing new content, reducing time and costs, leading to faster, more effective results.
 Repurposing content has the added benefit of making it more accessible, appealing to people’s varying learning preferences.

 Your content exists to be seen and interacted with.
 But not necessarily all of it by everyone.
 Reduce barriers to content by making it accessible and setting up channels and promotional timelines to maximize exposure.
-Think about who is seeing what content, how you can get more of the right types of people to see certain content, and what you want each audience to do as a result.
+Think about who is seeing what content, how you can get more of the right types of people to see certain content, and how personalization might improve the response to your content.

 Basic information is expected to be free; valuable knowledge comes at a cost.
 Think about what you offer at no cost, and what you should charge for.
 Some content should be free, and can act as a lead magnet, enticing people towards higher cost content.
 If you give everything away for free you’re diminishing its value perception, and leaving non-dues revenue potential on the table.